waf/CSharpRepl/README.md

 },
 ```

+To get the exact colors shown in the screenshots in this README, install the [Windows Terminal Dracula theme](https://github.com/dracula/windows-terminal).

 ### Visual Studio Code

 To use the C# REPL with Visual Studio Code, simply run the `csharprepl` command in the Visual Studio Code terminal.
 To send commands to the REPL, use the built-in `Terminal: Run Selected Text In Active Terminal` command from the Command Palette (`workbench.action.terminal.runSelectedText`).